 Once you stop worrying about the newest smartphone and the latest fashion trend, you unlock your creativity.
 The pursuit of short-term material joys will slowly give way to novel quests.

-Consequently, your creativity will not be impeded by materials goals that do not serve a purpose other than keeping up with the Joneses.
+Consequently, your creativity will not be impeded by material goals that do not serve a purpose other than keeping up with the Joneses.

 As a creator, freeing up your mind from excessive materialism can spawn new artistic visions and ideas.

 Don’t get me wrong.
 You don’t have to get rid of all your possessions and stop buying new things.
 The point is to free up space in your mind.
 A reduction in materialism often initiates this liberating effect.

 Define values and make decisions

 When it comes to minimalist ways to be more creative, the definition of values is essential.

 If you’re new to minimalism, remember the following: a minimalist attitude is, in essence, a set of values.